castaway/progtorial/ProgTorial-Web/tutorials/dbix-class/fromscratch.md

       email VARCHAR (255)
     );

-First we setup a result class for use.
+This is the result class for the users table:

     1. package MyBlog::Schema::Result::User;
     2. use strict;